vosaul/status.im/source/research/ulc_in_details.md

 #### Verify a seal of a block
 The main improvement of ULC is that a client doesn't need to verify the seal of a block and can skip this step at all.

-As it said the Ethereum code `light` (actually `fast` and `light`) client has `slow-but-light PoW verification`, but `full` has `fast-but-heavy`.
-The main difference is about that `full` client generates all the data needed to verify all block in an epoch, but light client calculates many values on-the-fly.
+Ethereum `light` clients (actually `fast` and `light`) have slow-but-light PoW verification. `Full` clients have fast-but-heavy PoW verification.
+The main difference is that `full` clients generate all the data needed to verify every block in an epoch, but light clients calculate many values on-the-fly.

 The detailed algorithm can be found on the [Ethereum wiki](https://github.com/ethereum/wiki/wiki/Ethash).